Mental Health Counseling, M.A.

 • Evaluation of the intern to be completed by the internship supervisor at the end of each semester.

-• A signed contractual agreement between the internship site supervisor and the MHC Program of Brooklyn College, which binds the supervisor to his or her commitment to supervise students, and a signed affiliation agreement between CUNY and the internship site, which specifies the broad terms of the internship placement.
-The Brooklyn College internship coordinator will provide additional information about these contractual agreements.
+• A signed contractual agreement between the internship site supervisor and the MHC Program of Brooklyn College, which binds the supervisor to their commitment to supervise students, and a signed affiliation agreement between CUNY and the internship site, which specifies the broad terms of the internship placement.
+The Brooklyn College MHC Director of Clinical Training will provide additional information about these contractual agreements.

 Internship students are required to keep weekly logs of their hours, activities, and details of the clinical work being carried out at their practicum sites.
 These logs are submitted to the Brooklyn College internship supervisor on a monthly basis, accompanied by a Supervisor Verification of Internship Hours Form, which certifies the supervision times and content of discussion, signed by the supervising counselor.
 MHC students who do not complete the minimum number of direct contact hours during the academic year (i.e., 240 hours) are required to complete their hours in the summer following the second year of the program.
 Internship site supervisors formally evaluate students at the end of each semester.
 Students are required to keep a copy of this evaluation, which is reviewed and signed by the student, the internship site supervisor, and the Brooklyn College internship course instructor.

-We encourage MHC students seeking internship to apply to additional sites beyond those listed.
+We encourage MHC students seeking internships to apply to additional sites beyond those listed.

 Representative sites that have indicated interest in hosting—or have hosted—interns from the MHC Program: